 Clay and Coffee

-Participants will learn both wheel-throwing and hand-building techniques to create a complete set of 4–6 Ethiopian coffee cups.
-More advanced makers will have the opportunity to craft a Jebena, the traditional Ethiopian coffee pot.
-Participants are encouraged to draw inspiration from their own heritage if they wish.
+Throughout the workshops, participants learned both wheel-throwing and hand-building techniques to create complete sets of 4–6 Ethiopian coffee cups.
+More experienced makers also had the opportunity to craft a Jebena, the traditional Ethiopian coffee pot.
+While exploring Ethiopian ceramic traditions, participants were encouraged to draw inspiration from their own cultural backgrounds and personal stories.

-The workshops focus on the building stage of ceramics, with Meskerem handling the bisque firing and glazing.
-Participants can choose the colours for their sets.
+The workshops focused on the building stage of ceramics, with Maraky completing the bisque firing and glazing process.
+Participants selected colours and finishes for their ceramic sets, resulting in a diverse range of unique works.

 Dates and times: